slatedocs/slate/source/includes/_total-apis-and-tables.md

 # Total API's and Associated Tables

-In the following release it has been planned with 11 GET API’s and 4 POST APIs.
-In this set of API's the authentication API is a part of the release as well .The tables associated with respective API’s are as follows.
+This ACTS API release includes 11 GET enpoints and 4 POST endpoints, along with the authentication endpoint described above.
+The tables you can query and update are as follows.

 1.Tables Supporting GET requests
 * Operation Table